vsch/flexmark-java/README.md

 - Took a few days to add some flexmark-java extension related functionality to Markdown Navigator to make working with test spec files and extension modules easier.
-I will move this out into a separate plugin but for now it serves the bill.
+I will move this out into a separate plugin.

 - Wiki added [flexmark-java wiki]